Use Python 3 venvs for Python 3 tox testenvs

 - Upload release to PyPI

-$ pip install -U setuptools wheel $ rm -rf dist/ build/ $ python setup.py bdist_wheel upload
+$ pip install -U twine setuptools wheel $ rm -rf dist/ build/ # python setup.py sdist bdist_wheel $ twine upload dist/*